Bikeman868/OwinFramework/readme.md

 This project mostly consists of interface definitions.
-These interfaces extend the original OWIN concept of not restricting the building blocks of the application by enforcing constraints on what their shape should be whilst at the same time providing enough structure to allow different implementations of the same functionallity to be switched out without having impact anywhere else.
+These interfaces extend the original OWIN concept of not restricting the building blocks of the application by enforcing constraints on what their shape should be, whilst at the same time providing enough structure to allow different implementations of the same functionallity to be switched out without having impact elsewhere.

 The areas of standardization covered by this project are:
-* Configuring the OWIN chain to satisfy dependencies
+* Configuring the OWIN pipeline to satisfy dependencies between middleware
+* Defining routes and splitting/joining the OWIN pipeline
 * Communication between OWIN middleware components

-### Configuring the OWIN chain
+## Configuring the OWIN pipeline

 This project defines a fluid syntax for defining and chaining OWIN middleware components.
 The builder works on the following principals: